 We determine if a contract is or contains a lease at inception.
 Leases are classified as either finance or operating leases.
 We recognize leases on our Consolidated Balance Sheets as right-of-use, or ROU, assets and related lease liabilities.
 Finance ROU assets are included in premises and equipment and related finance lease liabilities are included in long-term borrowings.
 Operating lease ROU assets are included in other assets and related operating lease liabilities are included in other liabilities.
 Our lease liability is calculated as the present value of the lease payments over the lease term discounted using our estimated incremental borrowing rate with similar terms at commencement date.
 Lease terms include options to extend or terminate the lease when it is reasonably certain that we will exercise those options.
-Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term of 12 months or less are not recorded on the balance sheet and the related lease expense is recognized on a straight-line basis over the lease term in occupancy on our Consolidated Statements of Net Income.
+Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term for operating leases.
+Interest and amortization expenses are recognized for finance leases over the lease term.
+Leases with an initial term of 12 months or less are not recorded on the balance sheet and the related lease expense is recognized on a straight-line basis over the lease term in occupancy on our Consolidated Statements of Net Income.
 Lease and amortization expenses are included in occupancy expense and interest on finance lease liabilities is included in borrowings interest expense in our Consolidated Statements of Net Income.